jacobzymet/jacobzymet/README.md

   - Solara <br />
     <sub>A program that manages containerized websites (specifically for Sol) using either Docker or Podman.
 Created using Python and Bash.</sub>

+  - Min <br />
+    <sub>An interpreter-powered programming language created for Sol/Solara internal services and software, designed to be minimal and easily understandable.</sub>

 ## Some more info

 Most of my software is closed-source right now, so you won't find many public repositories on my GitHub.